 Both his children attended Gossops Green School in the late 1980s and during this time he was a parent governor and was also actively involved in fund raising.
 He has maintained an interest in the school and both his grandsons now attend.
 Paul has retired from full time employment and he has taken on the role of Trust Governor where he hopes that his experience will help the school to continue to grow and flourish.

 Trish joined The Collegiate Trust as Principal of Gossops Green Primary School in April 2018.
 Prior to this, she was Executive Headteacher for Courtwood and Gilbert Scott Primary schools in Croydon.
 Originally from Brighton, Trish has been teaching in primary schools for 20 years and has a background in working with children with special needs.

 Karen is from the New Forest and moved to Crawley in 2001 shortly after completing her degree in English Literature and Drama at Roehampton University, London.
 Karen works as a Medical Secretary at a local GP Practice.
 She has three children and her youngest two still attend Gossops Green Primary.
 Becoming a parent governor has allowed Karen to strengthen and develop her involvement with the school.

-Gordon Smith is the Chief Executive of The Collegiate Trust, which runs Gossops Green Primary School in Crawley and Riddlesdown Collegiate in Croydon.
+Gordon Smith is the Chief Executive of The Collegiate Trust, which runs four primary and two secondary schools in Crawley and Croydon.
 Prior to this he was a Headteacher and Principal for 14 years and has been a senior leader in schools for 18 years.
 His passion and success is in delivering great academic learning alongside exciting and inspiring enrichment programmes that develop all aspects of children’s and young people’s qualities and characters.
 Gordon went to a comprehensive school in the north-east of England before becoming the first member of his family ever to go to University then training to teach.